schnitz-air/Prisma_API_scripts/PowerShell/README.md

 - Check the log file for detailed error messages if the script fails.
 - Verify that the repository list file is correctly formatted and accessible.

-## Support
-For any issues or questions, please contact your Prisma Cloud support representative.